 The 492nd and 494th Fighter Squadrons are the only two Strike Eagle squadrons in U.S. Air Forces in Europe and Air Forces Africa

-A lot can change at an air base in 25 years.
+A lot can change at an air base across the years.

 In fact as explained by Airman 1st Class Eli Chevalier, 48th Fighter Wing Public Affairs in the article RAF Lakenheath celebrates 25 years of Strike Eagles, Airmen come and go, and deployment locations change, but over the last quarter of a century, one thing has remained constant at RAF Lakenheath: the combat air power projected throughout Europe and Africa from the 48th Fighter Wing’s (FW) F-15E Strike Eagles.